kannonfodder/soas/readme.md

 ### Planned

+- v 1.0
-Use your powers to seduce your foes
+1. Use your powers to seduce your foes - only sex while the target is seduced will count for power draining, but the more power you have drained the harder it will be to seduce.
+- v1.1
-Unlock upgrades with your over time
+1. Unlock upgrades with your over time - progression system to increase the power of the buffs and seduction spells

 ### Dependencies